baumertn/gallery/content/_index.md

 ---
 description: A place to share my photos.
-#lastmod: 2023-07-05
+lastmod: 2025-02-01
-title: Photos
+title: Gallery
-resources:
+# resources:
-  - src: martin-martz-wRuhOOaG-Z4-unsplash.jpg
+#   - src: martin-martz-wRuhOOaG-Z4-unsplash.jpg
-    params:
+#     params:
-      cover: true # cover of the home page is used for OpenGraph cards, etc.
+#       cover: true # cover of the home page is used for OpenGraph cards, etc.
 menus:
   main:
     name: Home